IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 - `Jattach <https://github.com/apangin/jattach>`__ (attach to running JVM)
 - `dumb-init <https://github.com/Yelp/dumb-init>`__ (see :ref:`below <base-entrypoint>` for details)

-This image is created as a "multi-arch image", supporting the most common architectures Dataverse usually runs on:
+This image is created as a "multi-arch image", see :ref:`below <base-multiarch>`.
-AMD64 (Windows/Linux/...) and ARM64 (Apple M1/M2).

 It inherits being built on an Ubuntu environment from the upstream `base image of Eclipse Temurin <https://hub.docker.com/_/eclipse-temurin>`_.